 Covenant is the silk that joins UU congregations, communities, and individuals together in a web of interconnection.
 The practice of promising to walk together is the precious core of our creedless faith.
 But what do we do when covenants are broken?
 Restorative practices, which involve the skilled use of Circles, provide an opportunity to identify and address harms, restore relationships and mend community.
 This training will give an overview of restorative practices, skills and will include hands-on Circle exercises to use what you’ve learned.
 We especially encourage Youth Leaders, Committees on Ministry and Church Boards to attend.

 Revitalizing the Smaller Congregation

 Running a small church always comes with some challenges, but maybe things have been on a downward swing for your congregation for a while.
 Money is getting tighter, your pool of volunteers is getting smaller, your visitors and new members are getting fewer and the way things have worked before don’t feel like they’re working now.
 This program takes a look at national trends in religions that may be at play, examines some dynamics that may be at work in your congregation, and prepares your congregation to take an important big picture look at how your congregation is organized with an eye to focusing your sense of purpose and your activity for a new age.
 You can also get this information by taking Rev. Megan's online course at the UU Institute.
-This workshop is intended to be offered to several congregations at a time, and is most helpful when attended by congregational teams.
+This workshop is most helpful when taken congregational teams.